codedx/srm-docker/README.md

 The name of the backup in the command can also be omitted if it's preferred for a unique name to be generated.
 The generated name follows the format: `backup-{date}-{time}`

+Backups can be automatically removed by the backup script if they meet one of the following criteria:

-Backups by default are kept for 30 days and will be removed the next time the backup script is run.
-You can configure this behavior with the `-Retain` option.
-E.g. `-Retain 0` for permanent backups, `-Retain 5` for 5 days, `-Retain 10:00` for 10 hours.
+- Older than 30 days.
+The default of 30 days may be changed with the `-Retain` option on the backup script.
+E.g. `-Retain 0` for permanent backups, `-Retain 5` for 5 days, and `-Retain 10:00` for 10 hours.
+- Oldest backup when creating a new backup that would exceed the maximum backups stored.
+By default a maximum of 10 backups will be stored at a time.
+This can be configured with the `-MaximumBackups` option on the backup script.

 You should see the following output when the backup has been successfully created: